 I actually can’t say how many downloads it’s received as I haven’t tallied it up, but it is definitely more than any of my previous releases.

 Silver Balloon is available worldwide via iTunes and other digital stores, but there are no plans for an official international push of the single as yet.
 My focus is fixed on South Africa right now.

 Lyrically, the song is a fable I created about Earth before she met the Moon, which appeared to her as a silver balloon and became her eternal companion in her dance through the aeons.

 I can’t be sure what inspired the music or the lyrics, as both came to me quite spontaneously.

-HOW MANY ALBUMS HAVE YOU RELEASED TO DATE AND OF ALL YOUR RECORDINGS OF WHICH ARE YOU MOST PROUD?
+OF ALL YOUR RECORDINGS OF WHICH ARE YOU MOST PROUD?